GuidanceOfGrace/CLASSIC-Fallout4/CLAS Changelog.md

 =====================================================================================================
 # CHANGELOG #

+6.85
+- Some mod warnings for *MODS THAT CAN CAUSE FREQUENT CRASHES* have been adjusted and/or removed.
+- CLAS will now warn you if Nvidia specific mods are installed, but AMD video card was detected.
+- Game Files scan will now warn you if the game is installed inside of *Program Files* folder.
+- Game Files scan will now analyze F4SE script file hashes and warn you if any are corrupted.
+- Game Files scan will now analyze INI files from mods and make adjustments when necessary.
+- [If using MO2, make sure to run CLAS within MO2 (create shortcut) for this to work.]

+* OTHER FILES *
+- General minor changes and additions to *CLAS Readme*.
+- Updated *HOW TO READ CRASH LOGS* PDF so it matches the latest online Google Docs version.

 6.77
 - CLAS will now analyze the Plugin Checker report from Wrye Bash while *FCX Mode = true*.
 - Game Files scan will now show whether Archive Invalidation is already enabled or not.